navnorth/wp-oer-curriculum/readme.txt

 = The Resources section is missing =

-The WP OER plugin must be installed first for the Resources section in WP Curriculum to appear.
+The WP OER plugin must be installed first for the Resources section in OER Curriculum to appear.
-1. Deactivate WP Curriculum
+1. Deactivate OER Curriculum
 2. Install [WP OER](https://wordpress.org/plugins/wp-oer/ "WP OER")
 2. Activate WP OER
-3. Re-activate WP Curriculum
+3. Re-activate OER Curriculum
 4. The Resources section in Add/Edit Curriculum page will now appear

 = The WYSIWYG Editors in Firefox are not working =